MTV VMAs 2022 & The Metaverse: Is This The Controversial Future Of Music Awards?

 About the MTV VMA’s “Best Metaverse Performance” Category

-This year, the MTV VMAs introduced a new category, which turned out to be the “Best Metaverse Performance” category.
+This year, the MTV VMAs music awards introduced a new category, which turned out to be the “Best Metaverse Performance” category.
 The nominees included a veritable list of artists spanning across genres and countries, namely Ariana Grande, BLACKPINK, Charli XCX, Justin Bieber, Twenty One Pilots, and eventual winners BLACKPINK.

 Each artist was nominated because of a concert they set up in the metaverse.
 Sure – they aren’t the only artists who performed in the metaverse.
 However, they’re big names that helped bring their majority Millennial and Gen Z fans closer to the concept of the metaverse.

 In addition to the introduction of this category, the MTV VMAs and the metaverse became even more inextricably linked this year.
 This is because the infamous award show announced its first-ever metaverse experience on Roblox.
 The VMA Experience on Roblox included three interactive games.
-In addition, it allowed players to increase their chance to vote for their favourite metaverse performance by collecting MTV-logo tokens while playing VMA-related games.
+In addition, it allowed players to increase their chance to vote for their favourite metaverse performance by collecting MTV-logo tokens while playing VMA music awards-related games.

 Eminem and Snoop Dogg’s unique performance

-In the 2022 MTV VMAs, Eminem and Snoop Dogg also delivered a phygital (physical and digital) performance of their track “From The D 2 The LBC.”
+In the 2022 MTV music awards, Eminem and Snoop Dogg also delivered a phygital (physical and digital) performance of their track “From The D 2 The LBC.”
 The legendary rappers teamed up with Yuga Labs, best known for the Bored Ape Yacht Club, and presented a mind-bending performance inspired by the Bored Ape’s Otherside metaverse.

 Eminem and Snoop Dogg’s “From The D 2 The LBC”‘s music video is also inspired by the Bored Ape Yacht Club.
 In fact, the music video, like their VMA performance, alternates between live shots of Eminem and Snoop Dogg, their avatars and Bored Apes.